A Quest for Knowledge: Introduction

 To summarize, we make three contributions.
-First, we offer a framework that endogenously links typical measures of research (novelty and output) to typical premises about the research process (selection from a large pool of questions, conjectures determined by existing knowledge, and the need for costly effort to obtain a discovery).
-We generate this link by conceptualizing the discovery process of a Brownian path as a search for realized values guided by conjectures that build on known realizations.
-Second, we shed light on the nontrivial relation between the novelty of the research and the expected research output.
-We show that whether the two are complements or substitutes crucially depends on the structure of existing knowledge.
-To do so, we characterize the researcher's optimal policy as a function of existing knowledge.
-Third, we provide new insights into two classical questions in the science of science funding: (i) Should society incentivize research far beyond the frontier even if the immediate benefits of such a discovery are low?
-Yes, if the cost of research is intermediate and society is patient. (ii) Which mode of funding provides larger expected benefits: ex ante cost reductions or ex post rewards?
-It depends.
-A funder that aims to maximize the benefits of research may strictly prefer to combine both modes.
-A funder that aims at incentivizing research far beyond the frontier has to offer ex post rewards.
+First, we offer a microfounded framework to study knowledge and research in a complex world.
+We quantify the value of a discovery when society extrapolates from knowledge to address a wide range of questions.
+Second, we shed light on the nontrivial relation between the novelty of a question and the probability that a researcher discovers its answer.
+Novelty and the probability of discovery are endogenously linked through a microfounded cost function.
+Third, we provide novel insights into a classical question in the economics of science funding: should a funder incentivize research far beyond the frontier even if the immediate benefits of such a discovery are low?
+Yes, if the cost of research is intermediate and society is patient.
+The research cycle that such a moonshot induces leads to researchers addressing more novel questions and producing more output.

-\paragraph{Illustration: The Protein Folding Problem.} To illustrate our model idea, consider the protein folding problem in structural biology.
-Besides being an important research field in itself, structural biology has received increasing attention from economists.
-See, for example, \citet{hill2020race,hill2019scooped} who also provide an excellent overview and further details of this research field.

-A protein's three-dimensional structure derives from its underlying amino-acid sequence.
-However, how a protein's amino-acid sequence translates into its structure is a complex problem.
-Structural biologists work on experimentally discovering such structures, which is a difficult time- and resource-intensive process.
-Knowledge of a protein's structure provides valuable information about the protein's functionality and, for example, possible treatments of a disease linked to the protein.
-The accumulated knowledge of protein structures is accessible via the Protein Data Bank (PDB), which contains more than 150,000 experimentally determined protein structures.\footnote{Notably, the PDB is open-source and academic journals often require the publication of identified protein structures in the PDB to make it accessible to other researchers worldwide.}

-Importantly, knowing a particular protein's structure is valuable beyond its immediate applications.
-Proteins with similar amino-acid sequences are likely to have similar structures as well \citep[see, for example][]{berman2008protein}.
-Hence, the knowledge of known mappings from amino-acid structures feeds into predicting the structure of proteins with similar amino-acid sequences \citep[Deep Mind's AlphaFold being one particularly successful prediction tool, see][]{alphafold2020}.
-Such predictions are used both to guide experimental verification of structures and to search for treatments and vaccines.\footnote{See the discussion in \citet{Oxford2021alphafold}.} Providing structure-predicting researchers with the best possible data to quickly predict the structure of essential proteins is therefore highly valuable.